BLCM/bl3mods/Aaron0000/Balands/README.md

 ANSHIN LEGENDARY SHIELDS
 ------------------------
-Asclepius - Capacity increased by 65%, recharge rate improved by 70%, recharge delay improved by 40%, damage-over-time resistance while shields are down increased to 100%, health regen increased to 10%, fixed nova damage not scaling with level and increased nova radius by 33%.
+Asclepius - Capacity increased by 65%, recharge rate improved by 70%, recharge delay improved by 40%, damage-over-time received while shields are down reduced to effectively nothing, health regen increased to 10%, fixed nova damage not scaling with level and increased nova radius by 33%.

  ┗----Rationale: If you're going to go through hell-and-high-water to get this thing, it should be worth your effort.
 At least in terms of general defensive capability, it should now be top-notch.